Board of Directors

-Cara holds a BA in Geography and Political Science from Hunter College, and an MA in Sustainable International Development from the Heller School for Social Policy & Management.
-She lived in Nairobi, Kenya for a year to conduct her MA field research on the uses of Multi Arts and Theatre with various disadvantaged youth populations.
+Cara holds a BA in Geography and Political Science from Hunter College and a MA in Sustainable International Development from the Heller School for Social Policy & Management at Brandeis University.
+She lived in Nairobi, Kenya for a year to conduct her MA field research on the uses of drama therapy with various disadvantaged youth populations.
 Ten years ago she moved back to New York City as a NYC Teaching Fellow, and earned her MS in Education.
 She has worked at CMSP 327 in the South Bronx the whole time, and truly enjoys being part of an exemplary learning community.
-Currently, she is at Bank Street College of Education as a Wallace Fellow for an Ed.M. in Educational Leadership.
+Recently, she graduated from the Bank Street College of Education as a Wallace Fellow with an Ed.M. in Educational Leadership.
 Now Cara enjoys a leadership position at her school as well as conducting drama therapy sessions with at-risk students.
 Cara has done VFP work camps in Kenya and Botswana, and has traveled to Indonesia, Australia, and numerous European, African, Latin American and Caribbean countries.
-Cara has been deeply involved with the Haiti Clean Water project since 2011, which has included co-writing a comprehensive training manual, conducting 7 week-long trainings, and leading the first VFP Clean Water work camps.
+Cara has been deeply involved with the Haiti Clean Water project since 2011, which has included co-writing a comprehensive training manual, conducting dozens of trainings, and leading several VFP Clean Water work camps.
 Currently she manages the project and lives in Manhattan with her husband Daniel.

 Charles Rudd Mackenzie

 Charles graduated from Bowdoin College and Vermont Law School before becoming a teaching fellow in New York City public schools.
 He has been a VFP board member since 1991 and has served the Nature Conservancy, the Sierra Club Legal Defense Fund, Hudson River Sloop Clear water, Dobbs Ferry’s Conservation Advisory Commission, the Indian Point Project, and New York Public Interest Research Group.
 He also serves on the Boards of Gitt-Moul Historic Properties, Navigators Alternative Scouting, and the Saint Nicholas Society.
 Charles has traveled throughout Europe, taken part in two IVS projects in Poland in 1991, and led a volunteer project at the URI’s Environmental Resource Center in 1993.
 He was raised in Germany and Ardsley Park, New York, and speaks fluent German.